Struct glium::Frame

 Stop drawing, swap the buffers, and consume the Frame.

-See the documentation of SwapBuffersError
+See the documentation of SwapBuffersError about what is being returned.

 fn set_finish(&mut self) -> Result<(), SwapBuffersError>